Collected by Megan Douthwaite

 10 Parc du Cinquantenaire, 1000 Bruxelles, Belgium

-The Cinquantenaire Museum, located right beside Brussels’ iconic triumphal arch, is one of the best ‘hidden gem’ museums of the city.
-This museum of civilizations is part of the Royal Museums of Art and History.
-Permanent collections include...
+The Art & history Museum (formerly the Cinquantenaire Museum), located right beside Brussels’ iconic triumphal arch, is one of the best hidden-gem museums of the city.
+This museum of civilizations is part of the Royal Museums of Art and...

 Rue Vandenbussche 54, 1030 Bruxelles, Belgium